-Perhaps the most difficult part of working with this text is trying to keep all the images and players straight.
-We move from bandits and thieves through shepherds, a gatekeeper and even the gate, all the while dipping knee-deep in sheep, if not other sheepish stuff!
+While that concept may present a challenge for you, perhaps a much more difficult part of working with this text is trying to keep all the images and players straight.
+We move from bandits and thieves through shepherds, a gatekeeper and even the gate, all the while dipping knee-deep in sheep ... stuff!
 As long as we're mixing metaphors, let's try to take it one image at a time and see if we can unravel this ball of wool.

 "...anyone who does not enter the sheepfold by the gate but climbs in by another way is a thief and a bandit", Jesus begins.
 Wait a minute!
 Never mind the name calling, sticks and stones and thieves and bandits - what does he mean, "[enter] by another way"?
 What other way?
 Isn't the sheepfold supposed to represent the Kingdom?
-Is it even possible to enter the Kingdom any way other than through Jesus?
-What about the gatekeeper?
+Is it thus possible to enter the Kingdom any way other than through Jesus?
+And then what about that gatekeeper?
 Who is that?
 Is it Jesus?
 Not here, because in this part of the story it seems pretty clear we're to see Jesus as the shepherd, so the gatekeeper must be someone else, and if the gatekeeper's role is to open the gate to let the shepherd (Jesus) in, the gatekeeper could only be God.
 However, it's not very comforting to picture God as a gatekeeper who only keeps an eye on the gate, and misses the bandits and thieves sneaking in over the wall.

 "The one who enters by the gate is the shepherd".
 Well, that's a clear image, at least, and the implication of entering by the gate conveys a sense of honesty, legitimacy and trust.
 An image of a leader, one well-known to at least a portion of the flock, who respond to his voice and stream out at his command.
 Wait a minute ... "out"?!
 Leading his flock out of safety, out of sanctuary, out of the Kingdom?
-Oh sure, you can argue that he's leading them out to pasture, to rich, yummy grass, and that's a nice image, but does that imply that the Kingdom, or heaven, is inadequate to our needs, and we'll need to be led out from time to time?
-It's hardly a surprise that we hear that even the listeners didn't understand this figure of speech.
+Oh sure, you can argue that he's leading them out to pasture, to rich, yummy grass, and that's a nice image, but does that imply that the sheepfold, the Kingdom, or heaven, is inadequate to our needs, and we'll need to be led out from time to time?
+It's hardly a surprise that we hear that even those listening to Jesus didn't understand this figure of speech.